A definite plan to deal with major emergencies is an important element of OH&S programs.

 The final consideration is a list and the location of resources needed:

 Since a sizable document will likely result, the plan should provide staff members with written instructions about their particular emergency duties.

 The following are examples of the parts of an emergency plan.
 These elements may not cover every situation in every workplace but serve they are provided as a general guideline when writing a workplace specific plan:

-The objective is a brief summary of the purpose of the plan; that is, to reduce human injury and damage to property in an emergency.
+The objective is a brief summary of the purpose of the plan; that is, to reduce human injury and damage to property and environment in an emergency.
 It also specifies those staff members who may put the plan into action.
 The objective identifies clearly who these staff members are since the normal chain of command cannot always be available on short notice.
 At least one of them must be on the site at all times when the premises are occupied.
 The extent of authority of these personnel must be clearly indicated.

 One individual should be appointed and trained to act as Emergency Co-ordinator as well as a "back-up" co-ordinator.
-However, personnel on the site during an emergency are key in ensuring that prompt and efficient action is taken to minimize loss.
-In some cases it may be possible to recall off-duty employees to help but the critical initial decisions usually must be made immediately.
+However, personnel on site during an emergency are key in ensuring that prompt and efficient action is taken to minimize loss.
+In some cases it may be possible to recall off-duty employees to help, but the critical initial decisions usually must be made immediately.